Nocturnial/Sunset-Overdrive/README.md

 I used ai to help me with stuff like color schemes and window rounding, but NOT complex scripts.
 I am disclosing this to be honest and genuine.
 USE THIS AT YOUR OWN RISK or take it as inspiration.
 I am NOT responsible for it not working on your setup.

+>DEPENDENCIES

+This setup requires fuzzel, mako, kitty, niri and noctalia-shell

 >  INSTALLATION

  Simply clone this repo and cd into it: